Kamdzy/ca.mover.tuning/README.md

 ## Changelog
 - 2025.09.06
     - new: Implemented disk priority mapping, allowing the user to choose the preferred disk to which the files will move to based on their path
+    - new: Implemented an ignore list feature to exclude specific files or directories from being moved to array

 - 2025.08.05